Restaurant Staff Hiring: 3 Key Takeaways

 On average, a restaurant owner will spend up to 27 days (about 4 weeks) to recruit the right talent, costing them up to $5,000 in revenue and time lost.

-OysterLink will connect Restaurant Owners with Local Talent in a matter of minutes.
+However, you can use OysterLink to connects with local talent in a matter of minutes.

 Restaurant workers face several obstacles, from fast-paced environments to customer service dynamics, in their line of work.